 The ability to prioritize balance

 Despite what you may have heard, this place is NOT all about work.
 To be successful here, you must prioritize some measure of downtime.
 Therefore, we like to see that you’ve prioritized some downtime in high school as well.
-Question #1 (Tell us about something you do simply for the pleasure of it.) is not a trick question.
+Our application’s essay question (Tell us about something you do simply for the pleasure of it.) is not a trick question.
 Answer it honestly.